adam-p/markdown-here/README.md

 * Retrict domains for both Chrome and Firefox to just Gmail+Hotmail+Yahoo.
 Having the extension be loaded on all domains is pretty dumb (basically just a debug tool so I can see where else it can be used -- but it shouldn't stay like that).

-* Chrome: Figure out how to only have our menu-item show when focus is in an email compose element (like with Firefox).

 * Test cases.

 * Syntax hightlighting!